American University of Central Asia: Library

 AUCA Library provides information resources and services in support of teaching, learning and research.
 The library holds about 60,000 items in its print collection of books, textbooks, manuscripts and other materials.
-The library provides access to 24 online databases.
+The library provides access to 30 online databases.
 The Library of AUCA partnered with Kyrgyz Libraries Information Consortium in 2006 to initiate Open Access in Kyrgyzstan.
 The American University of Central Asia acted as the pilot university for the Electronic Archive program.
 Today, the library offers open access to 21 different resources, all listed on the website.

 Rankings

-American University of Central Asia was ranked 138th among 449 universities from countries of the emerging Europe and Central Asia region in Quacquarelli Symonds EECA University Rankings of 2022.
+American University of Central Asia was ranked 236th among universities in Asia, 138th among universities from the emerging Europe and Central Asia region, and 9th in Central Asia in Quacquarelli Symonds EECA University Rankings.